Oklahoma State Cowboys football: Bowl games

-The Cowboys have played in 33 bowl games, garnering a record of 21–12.
-They are 5–4 in the six major bowl games (Rose, Peach, Cotton Bowl Classic, Sugar, Fiesta & Orange), with their biggest win being over Stanford in the 2012 Fiesta Bowl, with the win making them finish 3rd in the final poll, the highest ever finish for a Cowboy team.
+Since the establishment of the team in 1901, the Oklahoma State Cowboys have appeared in 34 bowl games and have a record of 22 victories and 12 losses.
+The team's first bowl game appearance was in the 1945 Cotton Bowl Classic, which was a 34–0 victory over TCU.
+The most recent bowl game appearance by the Cowboys was in the 2023 Texas Bowl, which was a 31–23 victory over Texas A&M. They are 5–4 in the New Year's Six bowl games (Rose, Peach, Cotton Bowl Classic, Sugar, Fiesta and Orange), with their biggest win being over Stanford in the 2012 Fiesta Bowl, with the win making them finish 3rd in the final AP and Coaches poll, the highest ever finish for a Cowboy team.